toxazhl/fastmqtt/README.md

-# FastMqtt
+# FastMQTT

 A performant, flexible, and user-friendly MQTT client library built on top of aiomqtt.
-FastMqtt simplifies message handling, advanced subscriptions, and convenient request-response patterns within the MQTT protocol.
+FastMQTT simplifies message handling, advanced subscriptions, and convenient request-response patterns within the MQTT protocol.

 **Key Features**